datacommonsorg/data/docs/life_of_a_dataset.md

 If you introduced new statistical variables, please create a Pull Request for them in the [schema repo](https://github.com/datacommonsorg/schema).

+## Manifesting Artifacts

-After your PR is reviewed and approved, the Data Commons team will work with you to manifest the data in our internal system.
+After your PR is reviewed and approved, the Data Commons team will work with you to manifest the artifacts you've created in our internal system.

 ## Alternate approach: Generate Instance MCF